 - a diet that is too high in iron.

-The following links provide more information on the ferritin and full blood count test.
+The following links provide more information on ferritin and full blood count tests.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.